lordgyamfi/todo_node_backend/README.md

 # todo_node_backend
-A Basic TODO API created in node and mongoDB
+A Basic TODO API created in node.js and mongoDB